Louis XVI: Imprisonment, execution and burial (1792–1793)

 The next day, a motion to grant Louis XVI reprieve from the death sentence was voted down: 310 of the deputies requested mercy, but 380 voted for the immediate execution of the death penalty.
 This decision would be final.
 Malesherbes wanted to break the news to Louis and bitterly lamented the verdict, but Louis told him he would see him again in a happier life and he would regret leaving a friend like Malesherbes behind.
 The last thing Louis said to him was that he needed to control his tears because all eyes would be upon him.

-On 21 January 1793, Louis XVI, at age 38, was beheaded by guillotine on the Place de la Révolution.
+On 21 January 1793, Louis XVI, at age 38, was beheaded by a guillotine on the Place de la Révolution.
 As Louis XVI mounted the scaffold, he appeared dignified and resigned.
 He delivered a short speech in which he pardoned "...those who are the cause of my death.... ".
 He then declared himself innocent of the crimes of which he was accused, praying that his blood would not fall back on France.
 Many accounts suggest Louis XVI's desire to say more, but Antoine Joseph Santerre, a general in the National Guard, halted the speech by ordering a drum roll.
 The former king was then quickly beheaded.
 Some accounts of Louis's beheading indicate that the blade did not sever his neck entirely the first time.
 There are also accounts of a blood-curdling scream issuing from Louis after the blade fell but this is unlikely, since the blade severed Louis's spine.
 The executioner, Charles-Henri Sanson, testified that the former king had bravely met his fate.

-Immediately after his execution, Louis XVI's corpse was transported in a cart to the nearby Madeleine cemetery, located rue d'Anjou, where those guillotined at the Place de la Révolution were buried in mass graves.
+Immediately after his execution, Louis XVI's corpse was transported in a cart to the nearby Madeleine cemetery, located on rue d'Anjou, where those guillotined at the Place de la Révolution were buried in mass graves.
 Before his burial, a short religious service was held in the Madeleine church (destroyed in 1799) by two priests who had sworn allegiance to the Civil Constitution of the Clergy.
 Afterward, Louis XVI, his severed head placed between his feet, was buried in an unmarked grave, with quicklime spread over his body.
 The Madeleine cemetery was closed in 1794.
 In 1815, Louis XVIII had the remains of his brother Louis XVI and of his sister-in-law Marie Antoinette transferred and buried in the Basilica of St Denis, the Royal necropolis of the Kings and Queens of France.
 Between 1816 and 1826, a commemorative monument, the Chapelle expiatoire, was erected at the location of the former cemetery and church.